Microsoft Azure CDN Management Client Library for Python

 pip uninstall azure

-For code examples, see CDN Resource Management on readthedocs.org.
+For code examples, see CDN Management on docs.microsoft.com.

 If you encounter any bugs or have suggestions, please file an issue in the Issues section of the project.